vmware-tanzu/sonobuoy/site/content/docs/main/e2eplugin.md

 > Note: These flags are just special cases of the more general flag `--plugin-env`.
 For instance, you could set the env vars by using the flag `--plugin-env e2e.E2E_SKIP=<value>`

-# Built-In Configurations
+# Built-In Modes

-There are a few commonly run configurations which Sonobuoy hard-codes for convenience:
+There are a few commonly run configurations which Sonobuoy hard-codes for convenience.
+Keep in mind that since these modes are shorthand for focus/skip values, you should not provide flags for both (mode and focus/skip):

+> Note: You can see a list of these by running `sonobuoy modes`

 * non-disruptive-conformance